 I'm A Car Crash came in an edition of 250.
 There are three different sleeves but in a handy sop to collector scum teeth gnashing, all three versions come with each copy, phew.
 Here are the others:

-Check the full discography at their website.
+website.
 There are also three live cassettes advertised on the first LP booklet, along with one by sister band the Art Throbs, and a "Wollongong incest" tape of interrelated side projects.

 ... and they blame home taping!